One of the biggest problems many women face when trying to lose weight is the insatiable hunger that comes with calorie restriction.

 An excellent source of vitamins C and K, plus strong fiber and folic acid content make strawberries an incredibly healthy choice.

 While it’s obvious the fruit can be eaten, did you know strawberry leaves are useful on their own?

-They can be eaten raw, used in salads or even consumed as a tea.
+They can be eaten raw, used in salads, or even consumed as tea.

 Due to extremely high water content, watermelon is super-filling.
 It’s also packed with antioxidants, which have long-term benefits to our skin, hair, and immune systems.